-OneDrive, a Microsoft service, gives you fifteen gigabytes of storage for free, with an optional 50GB tier priced at $1.99 per month.
+OneDrive, a Microsoft service, gives you five gigabytes of storage for free, with an optional 50GB tier priced at $1.99 per month.
 1TB of free storage is available to all Office 365 subscribers.
 Bonus storage can be obtained via referrals, based on your loyalty, Bing usage and using camera upload functionality.

 You can search content in your OneDrive from anywhere in iOS 9 using Spotlight, including finding images by name, contact or tag, without having to open the app.